‘I’m so confused’: People without public defenders in Oregon speak out amid crisis

 "It just seems like they’re throwing us all into a pile and leaving us here."

-Smith, who is accused of burglary and unauthorized use of a vehicle, spent more than 40 days in jail without an attorney — a violation of his 6th Amendment right to counsel.
+Smith, who is accused of burglary and unauthorized use of a vehicle, spent more than 40 days in jail without an attorney — a violation of his Sixth Amendment right to counsel.

 People are also reading…